lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/command-errors.md

       end
     end

-Now run the `tinker` command by itself without giving it any arguments?
-Give it a try.
+Now run the `tinker` command by itself without giving it any arguments.
 You should get a bunch of red error text including this message:

     Error: "undefined method `<' for nil:NilClass"